Skip to main content

 How Filum handles PDF to Word conversion

-Filum extracts document metadata before any conversion begins — fonts embedded in the PDF, page count, creation date — so you know in advance whether the fonts in the source document are standard (and likely to convert well) or custom (and likely to require substitution).
-This is visible before you press convert.
+Filum also extracts document metadata before conversion begins — fonts embedded in the PDF, page count, creation date — so you can see in advance whether the fonts in the source document are standard (likely to convert well) or custom (likely to require substitution).
+For scanned PDFs with no text layer, Filum surfaces a clear message rather than producing an empty or garbled output.